Brian O'Connor (baseball coach): University of Notre Dame

-At Notre Dame under head coach Paul Mainieri, O'Connor served as an assistant coach for the Fighting Irish from 1995-2001 before being promoted to associate head coach in 2001.
+At Notre Dame under head coach Paul Mainieri, O'Connor served as an assistant coach for the Fighting Irish from 1995 to 2001 before being promoted to associate head coach in 2001.
 He was named the 2001 National Assistant Coach of the Year by the American Baseball Coaches Association (ABCA) and Baseball America.
 Brian was also named the AFLAC National Assistant Coach of the Year in 2003.
 O'Connor worked with the Fighting Irish's pitchers and also served as the program's recruiting coordinator.
 Eleven years after playing in the College World Series, he was coaching in it for the Fighting Irish in the 2002 Series.

 University of Virginia

 2004

 O'Connor was named the head baseball coach at Virginia on July 8, 2003.
 In his first season as head coach, he guided UVa to one of the most successful seasons ever in the history of the baseball program.
-He led the Cavaliers to a 44-15 overall record and an 18-6 mark in the ACC.
+He led the Cavaliers to a 44–15 overall record and an 18–6 mark in the ACC.
 The 18 wins were the most ever by a Cavalier team in league play at the time.
 For the first time in school history, Virginia hosted an NCAA Regional in its own backyard when Davenport Field at the UVa Baseball Stadium played host to the Charlottesville Regional.
 It was Virginia's fourth NCAA appearance in school history.
 O'Connor directed the Cavaliers to a second-place finish in the league in 2004.
 Virginia swept five three-game series over conference foes for the first time ever, including a three-game sweep over ACC-favorite Georgia Tech in Atlanta, Georgia., for the first time in school history.
 The Cavaliers also swept Clemson in three games for the first time in 32 years (since 1972).

 2005

-O'Connor followed up the 2004 season by going 41-20 overall and 14-14 in the ACC in 2005.
+O'Connor followed up the 2004 season by going 41–20 overall and 14–14 in the ACC in 2005.
 As the No. 7 seed in the conference tournament, he led the Cavaliers to the championship knocking off three ranked opponents along the way including two wins over No. 12 Clemson and a win over No. 18 NC State.
 During the 2005 season, Virginia posted nine wins over ranked opponents including a three-game sweep of No. 4 Georgia Tech in Charlottesville, which was his second straight sweep of the Yellow Jackets during the regular season.
 The Cavaliers led the ACC in team ERA (2.74) for the second straight year.